 To ensure a thorough inspection, it can be helpful to have a flashlight or headlamp on hand.
 This will allow you to closely ⁤examine the flashing and sealants, even in dim or hard-to-reach ⁣areas.
 Take your time during the inspection process and document any ⁣issues or concerns you discover.
 If you are unsure about the severity of a problem or how ⁣to address ⁢it,⁤ it is always ⁣best to consult with a professional roofing⁢ contractor.

-Read Also: How to perform a roof inspection?
+Read Also: How often should a flat roof be inspected?

 Remember, ⁢early detection and repair of flashing and sealant issues can prevent costly damage and potential leaks in ⁤the future.
 Don’t overlook these⁤ crucial⁤ components when inspecting your roof for maintenance and repair needs.
 By keeping a close eye on the flashing ⁢and sealants, you can ensure the long-term integrity and performance of your ⁢roof system.